ward/run/_posts/2023-04-16-rotterdam-marathon.md

 metro station nearby (driving into the city was… difficult because of the marathon).

-Because of the walking backup buffer, we got to the center of Rotterdam a bit earlier than originally planned.
+Because of the walking backup buffer, we got to the centre of Rotterdam a bit earlier than originally planned.
 We went to the marathon expo building again to sit inside where it was dry and warm (it was about 7-8C and had started to drizzle a little).
 I went to the toilet there again and we sat around for a